IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 ## How to uninstall

-- Delete the assignment and the configuration
+1) Delete all the assignments and configurations created
+2) Remove the finalizer on the OcsCluster resource and delete it
-- Temporarily, you'll have to manually delete the `local-storage` and `openshift-storage` namespaces after removing finalizers on the resources under them
+3) You'll have to manually first delete the `openshift-storage` namespace after removing finalizers on the resources under it
+4) After that, you have to delete the `local-storage` namespace after removing finalizers on the resources under it
-- run this command for all the nodes
+5) run this command for all the nodes to clean-up the files created by OCS.
 ```
 oc debug node/<node name> -- chroot /host rm -rvf /var/lib/rook /mnt/local-storage
 ```